-Due to Covid-19 this event had now been cancelled.
+PLEASE NOTE: Due to Covid-19 this course has now been cancelled.

 Game shooting takes place across 14 million hectares of the British countryside and contributes around £2.5 billion to the rural economy.
 It is a growing sector in the rural economy and is increasing in popularity year on year.
 As well as providing significant economic and social benefits to rural communities game management can also provide significant environmental benefits too.